EMCL-Research-ITSecLab/ctf-creator/README.md

 #### Main Function Overview

-The main function orchestrates the entire setup process for the CTF-Creator, using various helper functions and external libraries like Docker, Paramiko (SSH), and Click (command-line interface).
+The main function of the CTF-Creator tool, located in src/ctf_main.py, serves as the core component responsible for setting up the entire CTF environment.
+It reads configurations from a YAML file, connects to specified hosts via SSH, and deploys Docker containers and networks uniformly across all hosts according to the provided specifications, utilizing various helper functions and external libraries such as Docker SDK, PyYAML, and Click.

-Key Functionalities.
+Key Functionalities:

         1. YAML Configuration Parsing
         2. SSH Connection Initialization
         3. Host Reachability and SSH Connectivity Check
         4. Cleanup of Existing Docker Containers and Networks
         5. Subnet Calculation and Network Setup
-        6. Uniform Distribution of Users across Hosts
-        7. OpenVPN Server Setup
+        6. OpenVPN Server Setup
-        8. OpenVPN Configuration Management
+        7. OpenVPN Configuration Management
-        9. Docker Container Deployment
+        8. Docker Container Deployment
-        10. Documentation and Output Generation
+        9. Documentation and Output Generation
-        11. Error Handling and Logging
+        10. Error Handling and Logging

 ## Credits